+Above 12 years of age, of guineas per annum, didler 12, 50 guineas, do.
 These fees include all branches of English, French, and Music, by the resident Governesses.
-Extras.-Laundress, 6 guineas per annum; Seat at Church, 1 do.; Use of Plano, 2 do.
-Singing is taught by Signor and Madame F. Lablache; Dancing by Madame Michau Davis and W. A. Delferrier, Esq.; Drawing by Madame Van Fowinkel; Riding by Mr. Blackman.
-If preferred, Resident Pupils received at 100 Guineas per annum, which fee would include the extras and lessons from all the Professors, with the exception of Signor and Madame Lablache, J. B. Chatterton, Esq., Madame Michau Davis, and Mr. Blackman; Jessons by either of these might, however, be substituted for those of W. H. Holmes, Esq.
+Extras.-Laundress, 6 guineas per annum; Seat at Church, 1 do.; Use of Piano, 2 do.
+Singing is taught by Signor and Madame F. Lablache; Dancing by Madame Michau Davis and W. A. Deiferrier, Esq.; Drawing by Madame Van Fowinkel; Riding by Mr. Blackman.
+If preferred.
+Resident Pupils received at 100 Guineas

+If preferred, Resident Pupils received at 100 Guineas If preferred, Resident Pupils received at foo buildes per annum, which fee would include the extras and lessons from all the Protessors, with the exception of Signor and Madame Lablache, J. B. Chatterton, Esq., Madame Michau Davis, and Mr. Blackman; lessons by either of these might, however, be substituted for those of W. H. Holmes, Esq.

 Mappin's Electro-Silver PLATE AND TABLE CUTLERY.
-MAPPIN BROTHERS, Manufacturers by Special Appointment to the Queen, are the only Shefield makors who supply the consumer in London.
-Their London Show Rooms, 67 and 69, King William Street.
-London Bridge, contain by far the largest stock of ELECTRO.
-SILVER PLATE and TABLE CUTLERY in the WORLD, which is transmitted direct from their manu-factory, Queen's Cutlery Works, Sheffield.
+MAPPIN BROTHERS, Manufacturers by Special Appointment to the Queen, are the only She flichd makers who supply the consumer in London.
+Their London Show Rooms, 67 at a 68, King William.
+Street.
+London Bridge, contain by far the barrest stock of ELECTRO-SILVER PLATE and TABLE CUTLERY in the WORLD, which is transmitted direct from their manu-'actory, Queen's Cutlery Works, Sheffield.